ChollatisP/ROS-MiniProject/README.md

 ```
 5. Open Firmware directory and continue to miniject directory and open Miniject.ino

-6. Upload Miniject.ino into your Arduino
+6. Upload Miniject.ino into your Arduino **This will show you your serial port**

 7. Run this command on your terminal to launch code.
 ```